RDIM Terminology Retention Rules for Specific Data Types

 • involve the use of major new or innovative techniques.

-Retain permanently
+Retain significant data permanently

-With rare exceptions, datasets published via Research Data JCU will be assigned a DOI.
-Your data is a citable part of the ‘scholarly record’ and the intention is to retain research data for as long as feasible, regardless of the recommended retention period.
+Note: With rare exceptions, datasets published via Research Data JCU will be assigned a DOI.
+Your data is a citable part of the ‘scholarly record’ and the intention is to retain this research data for as long as feasible, regardless of the recommended retention period.